Baghdad is the capital of Iraq, and the second-largest Arab city after Cairo, with a population of around 7 million.

 Baghdad isn't the safest country to visit, because of its complicated political situation and turmoil that took over the country and its neighbors.
-Unfortunately, at this time, there's a very high threat of terrorist attack and very high threat of kidnapping in this city.
+Unfortunately, at this time, there's a very high threat of terrorist attacks and a very high threat of kidnapping in this city.

 TRANSPORT & TAXIS RISK : MEDIUM

 Terrorist groups make transportation through the country rather difficult.
-What people use is a fully armoured car or Rhino (armoured bus).
+What people use is a fully armored car or Rhino (armored bus).
 Within the confines of the International Zone, you can ride a free shuttle bus service.
 You can also go on foot to some parts within the International Zone or ride a bicycle.